 Latvia has completed the adoption of the ATAD 1 provisions.
 New rules on the tax treatment of assets a taxpayer moves abroad free of charge have been included in the CIT Act.
 The tax base is to exclude any assets a taxpayer moves to a foreign country free of charge and makes them available for a period of up to 12 months:

 - to meet capital adequacy (so-called 'prudential capital') requirements, or

 Latvian law provides the necessary references to EC Regulation No. 651/2014, which ensures that the EU funding intensity complies with EU rules for state aid.
 Currently, there are no investigations on the part of the European Commission with regard to Latvian tax law.

 Double tax treaties (DTTs) and intergovernmental agreements (IGAs)

-Latvia has effective DTTs with 61 countries and continues developing its tax treaty network.
+Latvia has effective DTTs with 64 countries and continues developing its tax treaty network.
+As of 16 May 2022 DTT with the Russian Federation has been suspended for an indefinite time.
 Latvia has signed the OECD's Multilateral Convention on Mutual Administrative Assistance in Tax Matters.